LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 Iteration Space Examples: Segments and IndexSets
 -------------------------------------------------

-This section contains an exercise to work through in the file ``RAJA/exercises/segment-indexset-basics.cpp``.
+This section contains a working exercise in the file ``RAJA/exercises/segment-indexset-basics.cpp``.

 Key RAJA features shown in this example are: